Spring is here and so is the gardening season. This means that my hands need all the help they can get.

 Geranium Essential Oil

-Not only smelling divine, this essential oil can help overall skin complexion with its gentle, skin-balancing qualities.
+Not only does it smell divine, but geranium essential oil can also help overall skin complexion with its gentle, skin-balancing qualities.

 Myrrh Essential Oil